If sex is the glue that keeps couples together…

 About Dr. Kat

 Dr. Kat Smith, DHS, ACS, has been helping couples repair relationships through intimacy re-education for over 10 years.
 A doctor of human sexuality, certified Intimalogist™ and TedX speaker, Dr. Kat is a published authority on sexuality and relationships.
-Discover how you can put the power of pleasure to work in your relationship.
+Find out how you can work with Dr. Kat.